 If the keyword length isn’t known (as is the case most of the time), then we need to do the above calculation for every possible keyword length and sum the results.
 And there are N possible keyword lengths: anything from 1 to N (the length of the ciphertext).
 Therefore, the general formula for the total number of possible keys here is:

-If you’re not familiar with the above notation (the sum operator), please take a look at this related section of my expected value post.
+If you’re not familiar with the above notation (the sum operator), please take a look at my post dedicated to this notation and its properties.

 Those of you familiar with geometric series will recognize that the above sum is exactly that.
 The closed-form solution on the right-hand side of the equation comes from a geometric series formula (which I’m not going to prove here).
 I’ll introduce geometric and other types of series in future posts.
 If you’re not familiar with them, don’t worry about it for now.